ksylvan/ksylvan/README.md

 Open source is free, but my time is not.

-I treat Fabric with the same seriousness as my corporate roles.
+I treat my open-source engineering work with the same seriousness as my corporate roles.
 Your support fuels late-night debugging, architectural rewrites, and new features.